Home » Sugar Land, TX Erosion Control

 Disease and Pest Control

 Topsoil is the home and food source for thousands of microorganisms and insects.
-When these organisms don’t have a habitat, it increases the chance of disease outbreaks.
-Soil helps control the disease by keeping insects that carry disease in their natural habitat.
-Pest outbreaks are another problem caused by topsoil removal.
-In turn, pesticides are used more frequently.
+When these organisms don’t have a habitat, the chance of disease outbreaks increases.
+Soil helps control disease by keeping insects that carry disease in their natural habitat.
+Pest outbreaks are another problem caused by topsoil removal, which in turn leads to the use of pesticides more frequently.

 Erosion’s Impact Off-Site